felixlopz/hubrise-test-task/content/docs/en/profile-password.md

 ![HubRise Change password](../images/055-en-2x-change-password.png)

+## User Permissions

-The Profile page includes information on your **Permissions**.
+The Profile page includes information on your User Profile **Permissions**.
 This includes:

 - The **Account** and **Location** that you have access to.
 - The **Role** you have been assigned for the Account or Location.
+It could be a Manager or an Admin role.

 To remove your granted permission to an Account, select the trash icon <InlineImage width="15" height="16">![Trash icon](../images/057-2x-trash-icon.png)</InlineImage>

 ---

-**IMPORTANT NOTE**: You cannot remove yourself from an Account if you are the last Admin.
+**IMPORTANT NOTE**: You cannot remove yourself from an Account if you are the only Admin.
 If you attempt to do so, an error message will be displayed.
 If you need to remove yourself as the last Admin for an Account, create another user as an Admin for that Account, then remove yourself.

 ---

 For more information, see [Permissions](/docs/permissions/).

+## User Account Creation

 To create a new Account from the Profile page, select **Create Account**.
-For more information see [Create an Account](/docs/account#create-an-account).
+For more information, see [Create an Account](/docs/account#create-an-account).

 ![HubRise My Permissions](../images/056-en-2x-my-permissions.png)